Git Basics. Working with Branches

 First, the base commit

-the two branches started from.Then the last commit of each branch:
+4fe9c36the two branches started from.Then the last commit of each branch:

 Check Git status, merge the

-branch, and see the resulting graph:
+authbranch, and see the resulting graph:

-branch.
+The output does not say fast-forward merge like when merging the SDN branch.
 Now it says “Merge made by the 'ort' strategy.”

-alias command shows the merge commit bf80100
+The graph alias command shows the merge commit bf80100 joining the two branches.

 Now check that you can safely delete the auth branch and delete it: